 One more benefit of using www is that www subdomains are much more flexible when it comes to DNS.
 So, you can use Content Delivery Networks (CDNs) in a much easier way.

-The only con is that eventually, www domains might just become obsolete as most people don’t bother to type www while searching for a website anyway.
+Right now, you have few downsides for this version.
+It's possible that, eventually, www domains will become obsolete as most people don’t bother to type www while searching for a website.

 Also, if you don’t need to restrict your cookies, then you don’t even need to consider a www domain and can opt for a non-www one.